SCCWRP/ASCI/README.md

 is a `data.frame` of site data.
 Site names must match between the files.
 See the help files for more information (e.g., `?demo_algae_tax`)

-The core function is `ASCI` that estimates O/E and pMMI scores.
-This provides a wrapper to the separate `oefun` and `pmmifun` functions.
-All functions require taxonomic and site data as inputs.

 ``` r
 demo_results <- ASCI(demo_algae_tax, demo_algae_sitedata)
 demo_results